 You can also walk higher up to watch the historic Neuti Fort.
 The Fort was built by the great Maratha King, Chatrapati Shivaji.
 The other spectaculars of the beach are the Vengurla Rocks which is supposed to be the breeding ground for marine birds and the Bhogwe beach, said to be one of the beautiful and pristine beaches of Konkan.

 The Ocean Trek is ideal for trekkers who want to indulge themselves in the vicinity of nature.
-It has become quite famous because of its plethora of beauty into the heart of Mother Nature.
+It has become quite famous because of its plethora of beauty in the heart of Mother Nature.
 Truly one of the best coastal trekking routes in India.

 Hope you are now charged up to start with your coastal trekking journey.
 Bet, it will be a thrilling and memorable experience; walking along the coastal trekking routes.